rosedu/site/joinus.markdown

-Volunteering in Romania is [recognized by law](http://www.mapn.ro/camarazii/implicare/legea-78-2014-voluntariat.pdf), you can receive from us a document attesting your activity, which you can include in your Resume and/or to receive university benefits, if applicable.
+Volunteering in Romania is [recognized by law](http://www.mapn.ro/camarazii/implicare/legea-78-2014-voluntariat.pdf), you can receive from us a document attesting your activity, which you can include in your Resume and/or receive university benefits, if applicable.

 Useful links:
 * [http://acs.pub.ro/noutati/activitate-de-voluntariat/](http://acs.pub.ro/noutati/activitate-de-voluntariat/)